jakethorn/ShadingLanguageX/docs/mxslc++/UserGuide.md

 ```

 Once again, the command line options are limited to passing basic types; however, the C++ and Python APIs
-allow vectors, colors, matrices as well as user-defined types to be passed as well (see below).
+allow vectors, colors, matrices as well as user-defined types to be passed as well (see [here](https://github.com/jakethorn/ShadingLanguageX/blob/main/docs/mxslc%2B%2B/LanguageSpecification.md#global)).

 There are two additional options that are related to globals, `--missing-globals-ok` and `--unused-globals-ok`, which
 suppress compile errors either if a global variable is not provided a value or if a global value is provided, but never used.